Writing a Canadian Resume: Formatting Tips & Examples

 - Consider localizing your resume: If you have the opportunity, consider tailoring your resume to the specific region or province in Canada where you are applying.
 Different regions may have different preferences or requirements, so it can be beneficial to customize your resume accordingly.

-Modify your Canadian resume to the U.S. job market
+Modify Your Canadian Resume to the U.S. Job Market

 Adapting your Canadian resume to the U.S. job market can increase your chances of securing employment.
 Once you’re ready, follow our guide on how to write a resume to improve your resume and find the right position for your move.